Maia313/Maia313/README.md

 ##### Hi, I'm `Maia` 👋 - a frontend developer.

-> 💻  I’m currently using mainly React & other JS libraries in my work.
+> 💻  I’ve been using React up until now.
+Currently switched to using Vue & other JS libraries in my work.

-> 🤓   I’m also into learning Nuxt, Svelte, Sapper
+> 🤓   I’m also into learning Svelte, Sapper, Elm

 > 📫  💬   How to reach me: 📱